Amazon China: E-commerce in China

 E-commerce is very popular in China and is the home of the world's largest market for e-commerce, responsible for approximately 50% of online purchases.
 China is the world's largest digital community with approximately 830 million internet users per 2018.
 China is among the world's largest exporters of commercial goods, and sold about five times as much as Japan in 2016.
 The US is especially important for Chinese manufacturers as the number of China-based sellers is growing on Amazon.
 Today, Alibaba-owned companies TaoBao and Tmall together make up approximately 55% of the Chinese e-commerce market and JD.com about 25%.
+In 2026 Alibaba's Taobao and Tmall were closer to 40 to 45% combined while JD.com was roughly about 16% to 24% depending on what the source is that measures the platform.
+Amazon and Alibaba are the world's two largest e-commerce and cloud computing companies, and both are investing intensely in AI and cloud infrastructure.
+Amazon is able to leverage its logistics network through Amazon Web Services (AWS) while Alibaba and its e-commerce sites are repositioning themselves as the leaders in China's AI platform.
+With a market cap of over two trillion U.S. dollars, Amazon ranks first among the leading large-cap e-commerce companies worldwide, ahead of Alibaba and Shopify.
+As of February 17, 2026, Alibaba's market cap was 370 billion U.S. dollars.

 Seller feedback is highly valued on many Chinese e-commerce sites, and many offer rebates or gifts in exchange for comments or ratings.
 The concept is named "Rebate For Feedback" (RFF) and was founded by economist Li Lingfang.
 Taobao launched a system where buyers were able to receive ”refund points” that could be collected and used as a coupon with another purchase.

 Counterfeit products

-Counterfeit products are common in China, with mainland China responsible for about 63.2% of the world’s production of fake goods.
-Hong Kong ranks as the world’s second largest producer, accounting for approximately 27% of counterfeit goods globally.
+Counterfeit products are common in China, with mainland China responsible for about 63.2% of the world's production of fake goods.
+Hong Kong ranks as the world's second largest producer, accounting for approximately 27% of counterfeit goods globally.
 Amazon admitted in 2019 to having a significant problem with vendors selling counterfeit products, most of which were located in mainland China.
 Although Amazon is legally not responsible for counterfeit products sold through third-party sellers on its platform, it has faced criticism for insufficient action against the issue.
 In 2018, Amazon introduced two programs—Transparency and Project Zero—aimed at eliminating counterfeit products on its site.